Debugging a PHP CLI script

 To start debugging a PHP CLI script from within PhpStorm, perform the following steps.

-Create a Run/Debug Configuration
+Creating a Run/Debug Configuration

 PhpStorm uses Run/Debug configurations to execute a script from within the IDE.
 A configuration can define additional arguments for the PHP interpreter as well as launch other commands prior to starting our script.
 We will need a Run/Debug configuration to start the debugger from within PhpStorm.

-To create a Run/Debug configuration for a PHP script manually
+Create a Run/Debug configuration for a PHP script manually

 Create a new Run/Debug configuration using themenu.